mlibrary/design-system-11ty-starter/README.md

 > Maintained by the [U-M Library Design System Team](https://design-system.lib.umich.edu/)

 This is a minimal starter.
-There is some page structure and navigation built in but add what you need.
+There is basic page structure and navigation built in but add what you need.

-It contains the following U-M Library Design System web components

-- Universal Header
-- Website Header

-As well as the:

-- Design System CSS package

 ## Development Quick Start
 There are two ways to start developing: